 In addition to Rule G7 and G24, an applicant must have a BT: Food Technology (or equivalent).
-An overall mark of 60% must be achieved.

 12.2.2 Duration of Programme:

 In accordance with G24(2)(a), the minimum duration of the M App Sci (Food Science and Technology) is one year and the maximum is three years.